The how, why, what, and when of becoming a NUT

 I'd like to do voice-over work with NUTS.
 How do I break in?

 Voice work is a very competitive part of the business here in the Twin Cities.
 However, new voices occasionally break in.
-Of the 200 or more demos submitted for each two-year cycle, only a handful of new people catch our attention and are invited to be a NUTS voice talent.
+Of the 100 or more demos submitted for each year, only a handful of new people catch our attention and are invited to audition for a spot on the NUTS voice roster.

 Please note that because of our schedule, we often don't listen to demos as soon as they arrive.
 We collect several and then listen.
 Don't be surprised if months go by before you hear anything.
 If we're interested in you, we'll call you for an interview / audition.
 If we aren't interested, we apologize that we will not contact you.
 Feel free to submit a revised demo as you gain experience.